-Notice is hereby given that the annual meeting of the stockholders of GSI Technology, Inc., a Delaware corporation, will be held on Thursday, August 25, 2022, at 2:00 p.m.
-PDT, via audio webcast at https://meetnow.global/MHHPR4V, for the following purposes:
+Notice is hereby given that the annual meeting of the stockholders of GSI Technology, Inc., a Delaware corporation, will be held on Thursday, August 24, 2023, at 2:00 p.m.
+PDT, via audio webcast at https://meetnow.global/MQV6UG2, for the following purposes:

-- 1. To elect eight persons to serve on our Board of Directors until the next annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
-To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2023; - 3.
-To vote on an advisory (non-binding) resolution regarding the fiscal 2022 compensation of the executive officers named in the Summary Compensation Table included in the proxy statement for the annual meeting; - 4.
-To approve an amendment and restatement of our Certificate of Incorporation in the form attached as Appendix A to the accompanying proxy statement; and - 5.
+- To elect seven persons to serve on our Board of Directors until the next annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
+To ratify the appointment of BDO USA, P.A. as our independent registered public accounting firm for the fiscal year ending March 31, 2024; - 3.
+To vote on an advisory (non-binding) resolution regarding the fiscal 2023 compensation of the executive officers named in the Summary Compensation Table included in the proxy statement for the annual meeting; - 4.
+To vote on an advisory (non-binding) resolution regarding the frequency of future advisory votes on executive compensation; and - 5.
 To transact such other business as may properly come before the meeting or any adjournment or postponement of the meeting.